Azure/redis-on-azure-workshop/labs/05-redisjson-in-azure-cache-for-redis.md

 - How RedisJSON can be used in a .NET application

 ## Prerequisites
-- Redis CLI
+- Redis CLI or RedisInsight v2 (Microsoft Store [link](https://apps.microsoft.com/store/detail/redisinsight/XP8K1GHCB0F1R2))
 - Redis Stack or Azure Cache for Redis (Enterprise) with the JSON module enabled
 - .NET 6

 ## Steps

 Lets imagine a scenario where we are working for an online food order company.
-Redis and Microsoft are running a developer meetup and have decided to order in some food and refreshments for the guests.
+Redis and Microsoft are running a developer meetup and have decided to order in some food 🍕 and refreshments 🥤 for the guests.

 Let's consider what a typical JSON object might look like that contains the data for the order: